Benefits of Money Management for College Students

 Universities often offer tons of job options for students.
 Ask about being an RA or working at the school bookstore.
 Several companies near your campus may also offer added employee benefits to college students.
 If balancing work and school is too stressful for you, consider applying for summer jobs.

 It is also never too early to start a side hustle.
 Consider walking dogs or driving for a ride-sharing service.
 Making a little money is better than making no money at all.
+Having an income as a student, even if it’s small, can contribute towards money management and help you put away some extra savings.

 Day-to-day money-saving strategies